The Best Tablets for Graphic Design: Our top Picks

 They allow you to apply your retouching, drawing, or animating skills using some of the top drawing applications in the industry.
 In this review, we have considered different factors that help choose a good drawing tablet.
 If you are not sure what to look for, it will be very difficult to differentiate or get the best ones.

-This category features different types of tablets depending on specifications and nature of usage.
+This category features different types of tablets, depending on the specifications and nature of usage.
 Some are pen tablets without a screen, while others are pen display tablets with a screen but no computer.
 Others have both a computer and a screen for the best experience.
-This is referred to as a pen computer tablet.
+This is referred to as apen computer tablet.

 The last category is highly portable since you can use them without connecting to a computer.
 Most tablets in this category are not specific drawing tablets but can be easily used for general purposes.
 Samsung tablets and Apple iPads fall in this category.